ChengGaoBerkeley/EPICON.Mycobiome/README.md

 The codes were used in the analysis of Mycobiome data generated from EPICON project.

-EPICON is a DOE funded project aimed at understanding responses of sorghum to drought, from host gene expression to host-associated microbiome.
+EPICON is a DOE funded project conceived of by Peggy G. Lemaux, Devin Coleman-Derr, Elizabeth Purdom, John Vogel, Jeffery A. Dahlberg and John W. Taylor, with Peggy G. Lemaux as director.
+EPICON aimed at understanding responses of sorghum to drought, from host gene expression to host-associated microbiome.